 The notification e-mail must not be regarded as an authorization to commit or expend funds.
-The Government is not obligated to provide any funding until a Government Grants Officer, as applicable, signs the award document.
+The Government is not obligated to provide any funding until a Government Grants Officer or Agreements Officer, as applicable, signs the award document.

-The award document signed by the Grants Officer is the official and authorizing award instrument.
+The award document signed by the Grants Officer or Agreements Officer is the official and authorizing award instrument.